The Benchmark Test

 -

-Use the same setup every session.
+Consistent — same setup every time.

 -